 Housing.
 Food.
 Occupy-WallStreet.comOccupy-WallStreet.com.
 Open Source Permaculture – help to build the most comprehensive free resource for Permaculture education.
 Talk, Uncategorized — By Irena Efremovska on 04/09/2012 17:37 Sophia Novack, the force behind Permaculture Media Blog and Permaculture Directory.
 Waking Up! an irrestible force for change globally.
 An inspiring call to the new generation to wake up and get active - Generation Waking Up is a global campaign to ignite a generation of young people to bring forth a thriving, just, sustainable world.

 This video is part of the Generation Waking Up Experience – called 'WakeUp' for short – that inspires young people to transform their lives and communities.
 It asks, "What will our legacy be? " and makes an articulate call to wake up and get involved in climate change, the environment, politics, society... indeed any area that draws you.
-The vision is powerful – all these movements will converge, cooperate and form an irrestible force for change globally.
 Living Mandala: Permaculture News.
 Ecological Footprint Quiz by Center for Sustainable Economy.
 Why Trees Matter.
 TREES are on the front lines of our changing climate.

 And when the oldest trees in the world suddenly start dying, it’s time to pay attention.
 North America’s ancient alpine bristlecone forests are falling victim to a voracious beetle and an Asian fungus.
 In Texas, a prolonged drought killed more than five million urban shade trees last year and an additional half-billion trees in parks and forests.
+In the Amazon, two severe droughts have killed billions more.
+The common factor has been hotter, drier weather.
 More Parklets Popping Up Around San Francisco.
 Payton Chung's flickr page/viaDeepistan National Parklet When I last wrote about parklets in July of 2011, there were fourteen parklets in San Francisco.

 The city now claims 31 parklets and counting, with 39 in various stages of review.
 There has been a large demand for parklets in San Francisco, as evident by the amount of applications that the City Planning Department’s Pavement to Parks program has received during its three issuances for request for proposals.
 Parklets, small urban pocket parks, have transformed parking spaces into public places throughout San Francisco.
 They are designed to provide outdoor space for residents and visitors to sit, relax and enjoy the city around them.
 Introduction to Permaculture - 40 hours of Free video lectures.
 Permaculture means 'permanent culture,' (or 'permanent agriculture') and ...'